naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 * They are higher effort for the candidate.
 Because of the asynchronous nature of these projects, getting clarifications on ambiguous wording via email can take anywhere from a couple hours to a few days, throwing you off your groove if you're coding the assessment.
 Candidates are usually interviewing with a handful of companies at a time, and these take-homes take a disproportionate amount of time and effort when compared a quick LeetCode style interview.
 This is the real reason why this interview type isn't more widespread.
 Many candidates would simply prefer to skip and work with companies where the interview timeline is tighter to maximize their chances of success.
 This is especially true for Senior Engineers -- "why should I work off the clock if I'm not getting paid for it?"
 * They are also higher effort for the company.
 For the engineers reviewing these projects, you have to code review a candidates project alongside your other work, whereas with an interview, you have a concrete window in which to handle the interviewing task.
 And, if you work at a company where you might have a few hundred candidates, this process of individual code review does not scale -- you can't possibly review them all as well as you'd like.
-* Take Homes can balloon in scope.
+* Take-homes can balloon in scope.
 Some companies give lengthy projects as a way to judge efficacy, and there isn't an agreed upon standard on what a candidate should and shouldn't accept.
 The ambiguity makes it difficult for the candidate to know how much effort to invest, especially if they are interviewing with a few companies at once.
-Whats the time frame?
-3 hours or 6?
-Should I have a full test suite as well?
+Whats the time frame -- 3 hours or 6?
+Should I write a full test suite as well?
 Not having clear expectations can muddle the results, making it difficult for candidates to choose an appropriate amount of time on the project, or commit to it altogether.
 * It's hard to gauge a candidate's problem solving speed, or whether they did the assignment independently.
 A really committed candidate wouldn't hesitate to ask their friends for a "spare set of eyes", or spend all night tinkering with the project to make sure it's perfect.
 While it is is awesome that a candidate has the  drive to succeed at all costs -- they might be falsely advertising their skills when you look at the project at face value.

 #### Conclusions